Hidden hesitation behaviors can also keep veteran salespeople from closing more deals.

 Generating sales leads is the crucial starting point of the sales process.
 These leads can be obtained from multiple sources.
 Yet a primary challenge for salespeople is actually following up with leads.
-As explained by marketing strategist Christopher Risen, “Following up on sales is not the easiest of tasks.
+According to marketing strategist Christopher Risen, “Following up on sales is not the easiest of tasks.
 Many a fledgling sales professional or emerging business has found themselves hesitating at the keyboard and the phone pad.”

-The influence of sales call reluctance was further evidenced in a recent study of 866 companies that received lead requests for product information.
-In 77% of the cases, salespeople either did not respond at all or gave up after 1 or 2 attempts (Conversica, 2017 Sales Effectiveness Report).
+The influence of fear in sales contact was further evidenced in a recent study of 866 companies that received lead requests for product information.
+In 77% of the cases, salespeople either did not respond at all or gave up after one or two attempts, according to the Conversica Sales Effectiveness Report.

 As companies seek innovative ways to generate more leads through marketing strategies and data analytics, it becomes equally important to also focus on the underlying causes of inadequate lead utilization or management.
 The results from decades of call reluctance research indicate that overcoming the fears associated with initiating the sales process can significantly increase the ability of salespeople to convert leads to closed sales.

-Trelitha R. Bryant, is the EVP at Behavioral Sciences Research Press.
+Trelitha R. Bryant is the Director of Research & Field Testing at Behavioral Sciences Research Press.
 Known worldwide as the original source of ground-breaking discoveries about how fear inhibits individuals’ abilities to make themselves visible, or “Call Reluctance®” in salespeople, BSRP has developed a variety of behaviorally anchored assessments and training interventions to assist in the hiring process and to help today’s professional “Earn What They’re Worth.”